 All of the six threat actors selected—Russia, China, Iran, North Korea, and terrorist groups in the Middle East and Afghanistan—remained actual or potential threats to U.S. interests over the past year.
 All amply demonstrated a commitment to expanding their capabilities to pursue their respective interests that directly challenged those of the U.S.

-Compiling the assessments of threat sources, the 2020 Index again rates the overall global threat environment as “aggressive” and “gathering” in the areas of threat-actor behavior and material ability to harm U.S. security interests, respectively, leading to an aggregated threat score of “high.”
+Compiling the assessments of threat sources, the 2021 Index again rates the overall global threat environment as “aggressive” and “gathering” in the areas of threat actor behavior and material ability to harm U.S. security interests, respectively, leading to an aggregated threat score of “high.”

 Just as there are American interests that are not covered by this Index, there may be additional threats to American interests that are not identified here.
 The Index focuses on the more apparent sources of risk and those that appear to pose the greatest threat.

 Russia remains the primary threat to American interests in Europe and is the most pressing threat to the United States.
-Moscow continues to engage in massive pro-Russia propaganda campaigns in Ukraine and other Eastern European countries, actively supports separatist forces in Ukraine, regularly performs provocative military exercises and training missions, and continues to sell and export arms to countries that are hostile to U.S. interests.
+Moscow remains committed to massive pro-Russia propaganda campaigns in Ukraine and other Eastern European countries, has continued its active support of separatist forces in Ukraine, regularly performs provocative military exercises and training missions, and continues to sell and export arms to countries that are hostile to U.S. interests (its sale of the S-400 air defense system to Turkey being a prime example).
 It also has increased its investment in modernizing its military and has gained significant combat experience while continuing to sabotage U.S. and Western policy in Syria and Ukraine.

-Iran remains the state actor that is most hostile to American interests in the Middle East.
-The 2020 Index assesses Iran’s behavior as “aggressive” and its capability as “gathering.”
+The 2021 Index extends the 2020 Index assessment of Iran’s behavior as “aggressive” and its capability as “gathering.”

 Our combined score for threats to U.S. vital interests is “high,” the fourth on a five-level scale, just below “severe.”